How to Deflate a Soccer Ball: 5 Easy Steps

 Ask any soccer player, youth or professional, or a soccer coach who travels a lot or who has a lot of training gear and equipment, what is easier to carry around, an inflated soccer ball or a deflated soccer ball?

-In this blog, I will be covering tips and everything else you need to know about deflating a soccer ball.
+In this blog, I will cover tips and everything you need to know about deflating a soccer ball.

 The best and most common way to deflate a soccer ball is by using a ball air pump inflation needle.
 For this, you don’t necessarily need the soccer ball pump itself, but you do need the inflation needle.

-The ball pump can be used if you want to inflate the ball, but it is not necessary to deflate the ball.
-To deflate a soccer ball using an air needle it does not matter if the needle is in the ball pump or not.
+The ball pump can be used to inflate the ball, but it is not necessary to deflate it.
+To deflate a soccer ball using an air needle, it does not matter whether the needle is in the ball pump.

-This is because most, if not all, pumps will allow the air to escape if the needle is inside the ball and you are not pumping air in.
+This is because most, if not all, pumps allow air to escape when the needle is inside the ball, and you are not pumping air in.
 Here are the simple steps to deflate your soccer ball with an air needle.

-- Gently insert the needle slowly inside of the ball’s valve opening
+• Gently insert the needle slowly into the ball’s valve opening

-- Finally, keep the inflation needle inside of the ball until all the air comes out and it gets to the desired level of deflation you are looking for.
+• Finally, keep the inflation needle inside the ball until all the air has escaped, and the ball reaches the desired level of deflation.

 Alternative Ways to Deflate a Soccer Ball without An Air Pump Needle

-The best way to deflate a soccer ball is with a needle and I recommend using only a needle.
-This is why it is very important to have a reliable soccer ball pump, as well as extra needles, inside of your soccer bag so you are ready in case your balls ever get flat.
+The best way to deflate a soccer ball is with a needle, and I recommend using only a needle.
+This is why it is very important to have a reliable soccer ball pump and extra needles in your soccer bag, so you are ready in case your balls ever get flat.

 There are some alternative methods you can use to deflate a soccer ball if you do not have a ball pump, but these should only be used if you absolutely have to.
-To deflate a soccer ball without a needle you can use a sharp object such as a straightened paper clip, a ballpoint pen, or anything similar to force open the valve.
+To deflate a soccer ball without a needle, you can use a sharp object, such as a straightened paper clip, a ballpoint pen, or something similar, to force open the valve.

-If you use any of these items be careful and do not stick them too deep inside the valve as you risk damaging the inner bladder pipeline.
+If you use any of these items, be careful not to push them too far into the valve, as you risk damaging the inner bladder pipeline.

 Why Putting Your Soccer Ball in The Fridge Won’t Deflate It

-We’ve all heard some wild myths about deflating soccer balls before and one of the most popular myths suggests that putting a soccer ball inside of a fridge will help deflate the ball due to the slow-moving cold molecules.
+We’ve all heard some wild myths about deflating soccer balls before, and one of the most popular suggests that putting a soccer ball in a fridge will help it to deflatten due to the slow-moving cold molecules.

-Even if this theory does sound logical this method does not work and if it were to work it would take way too long.
-You are much better off purchasing a soccer ball pump and saving your time instead of leaving your ball inside of a fridge.
+Even if this theory does sound logical, this method does not work, and if it were to work, it would take way too long.
+You are much better off purchasing a soccer ball pump and saving your time instead of leaving your ball inside a fridge.

 Summary

-To summarize, knowing how to deflate soccer balls is one of the most important parts of being a player, a coach, or a parent of a youth soccer player because this will help free up a lot of room inside of your traveling and equipment bags.
+To summarize, knowing how to deflate soccer balls is one of the most important parts of being a player, a coach, or a parent of a youth soccer player, because it helps free up a lot of room in travel equipment bags.

 Frequently Asked Questions